Kepler-22b: Climate

 Recent estimates suggest that Kepler-22b has more than a 95% probability of being located in the empirical habitable zone defined by the recent Venus and early Mars limits (based on estimates of when these planets may have supported habitable conditions), but less than a 5% chance of being located in the conservative habitable zone within the Circumstellar habitable zone, (estimated from a 1D cloud-free radiative-convective model).

 Limits on satellites

 The Hunt for Exomoons with Kepler (HEK) project has studied the Kepler photometry of the planet, to find any evidence of transit timing and duration variations that may be caused by an orbiting satellite.
-Such variations were not found, so ruling out the existence of any satellites of Kepler-22b with a mass greater than 0.54 Earth masses.
+Such variations were not found, ruling out the existence of any satellites of Kepler-22b with a mass greater than 0.54 Earth masses.

 Discovery and observation

 The planet's first transit in front of its host star was observed on Kepler's third day of scientific operations, on 12 May 2009.
 The third transit was detected on 15 December 2010.
 Additional confirmation data was provided by the Spitzer Space Telescope and ground-based observations.
 Confirmation of the existence of Kepler-22b was announced on 5 December 2011.